Latest Blog Posts

 1961

-I was given article by Janet Barclay of Organized Assistant that was from 1961 in the Toronto Daily Star.
+I was given an article by Janet Barclay of Organized Assistant that was from 1961 in the Toronto Daily Star.
 It is advice to a new bride on how to keep the honeymoon going forever by keeping her home neat and tidy with organization and know how.
 It was a delight to read.

 Here are some highlights

 1. “Because you are working there is little time for housekeeping chores so they must be done consistently.
-If you get in the habit of leaving things until later the apartment will soon be a mess an you’ll be frazzled and bad tempered.”
+If you get in the habit of leaving things until later the apartment will soon be a mess and you’ll be frazzled and bad tempered.”

 2. “Enlist your husband.
-With a working wife he will likely be only too glad to pitch in for a few minutes a day”
+With a working wife, he will likely be only too glad to pitch in for a few minutes a day”

 3. “Plan a grocery list.
 Bridegrooms are usually helpful if you can plan the shopping for Thursday or Friday night or during the day on Saturday.”